5 Common Spring Tree Pests to Watch for in 2024: Identification and Prevention

 Scale

 There are many species of scale insects that feed on a wide range of host plants.
 Scale insects look quite different from other insects.
 In their juvenile growth stage, they are referred to as "crawlers".
 As crawlers, they are highly mobile, six-legged, have no protective cover, and are usually smaller than a pinhead.
-However, at maturity, scale insects are immobile, have no visible legs or antennae, and in the case of armored scales, are covered with a protective shell that ranges from about 1/16-to-3/8-inches in size.
+However, at maturity, scale insects are immobile, have no visible legs or antennae, and in the case of armored scales, are covered with a protective shell that ranges from about 1/16 to 3/8 inch in size.

 Scale insects thrive in warm, dry environments.
-The scale bug is small, oval and flat, with a protective tan to brown shell-like covering (scale).
+The scale bug is small, oval, and flat, with a protective tan to brown shell-like covering (scale).
 Scale generally targets the undersides of leaves and around leaf joints.

-The scale plant insect consists of three types:
+The scale insect consists of three types:

-• Soft Scale: Soft scale bugs excrete large amounts of honeydew, which enables the growth of sooty mold, a black-colored fungus that interferes with photosynthesis.
+- Soft Scale: Soft scale bugs excrete large amounts of honeydew, which enables the growth of sooty mold, a black-colored fungus that interferes with photosynthesis.

 Cankerworms

 Cankerworms, also called inchworms, loopers, or spanworms, are caterpillars that move with a distinctive "looping" motion.
-Small numbers of cankerworms are present every year but occasionally large outbreaks occur.
+Small numbers of cankerworms are present every year, but occasionally, large outbreaks occur.
 When this happens, cankerworms can cause significant defoliation of a variety of deciduous landscape and forest trees.

 Chewed and ragged leaves are the symptoms of cankerworm infestation, causing sudden and unsightly damage in late April through mid-May.
 However, the biggest problem is the stress brought on by leaf loss at a time when leaves are essential for nutrients for tree growth.